dart-lang/site-www/src/null-safety/faq.md

 ArgumentError(...)`, will be flagged as an unnecessary comparison if you make `arg` non-nullable.

-But, the check *is* still needed when running in mixed mode.
-Until everything is fully migrated and the code switches to running in sound mode, it will be possible for `arg` to be null.
+But, the check *is* still needed when running with mixed versions.
+Until everything is fully migrated and the code switches to running with sound null safety, it will be possible for `arg` to be null.

 The simplest way to preserve behavior is change the check into [`ArgumentError.checkNotNull`](https://api.dart.dev/stable/dart-core/ArgumentError/checkNotNull.html).

 The same applies to some runtime type checks.
-In legacy or mixed mode, if arg has static type `String`, then `if (arg is!
+With mixed versions, if `arg` has static type `String`, then `if (arg is!
 String)` is actually checking whether `arg` is `null`.
-It might look like migrating to null safety means `arg` can never be `null`, but it could be `null` in mixed mode.
+It might look like migrating to null safety means `arg` can never be `null`, but it could be `null` in unsound null safety.
 So, to preserve behavior, the null check should remain.

 ## I'm using `package:ffi` and get a failure with `Dart_CObject_kUnsupported` when I migrate.
 What happened?